harryprince/renkun-ken.github.io/_posts/2014-08-07-a-quiz-on-magrittr-how-many-scores-can-you-get.md

 y =  1
 ```

-2. If you only want to pipe to ., enclose your exprssion.
+2. If you only want to pipe to ., enclose your expression.

 ```r